 Another government-backed policy implemented is positive immigration.
 With this policy, Malaysia has been steadily growing its pool of international talents and citizens who seek a superior, low-tax, high-quality lifestyle destination to live, work, or retire.

 The ‘Malaysia My Second Home Program’ is an immigration policy allowing eligible individuals to live in Malaysia on a renewable 10-year visa.
-Holders of this visa can bring immediate family members, own freehold property, import goods tax-free, and enjoy benefits Malaysia offers to citizens.
+Holders of this visa can bring immediate family members, own freehold property, import goods tax-free, and enjoy the benefits Malaysia offers to citizens.

 Cost of Living